 What does a consultant even do?
-Sure, the guys at McKinsey and co. always walk around in suits, have a lot of PowerPoint slides and talk really fast, but what’s their job?
+Sure, the guys at McKinsey always walk around in suits, have a lot of PowerPoint slides, and talk really fast, but what’s their job?

 In the most basic form, a consultant adds value to a business that the business can’t create itself.
-For example, if you own a brick and mortar store selling pet supplies and want to start selling online, but have no clue how, the person telling you how WordPress works, how you can create a website and what it needs to be able to sell items online is a consultant.
+For example, let’s say you own a brick and mortar store selling pet supplies and want to start selling online.
+You ask for help.
+The person explaining to you how WordPress works, how you can create a website, and what it needs to be able to sell items online is a consultant.

 In this case, this would be content expertise, knowledge that’s specific to one topic that the consultant knows well.
 However, there’s another type of expertise, which is process expertise.

-Process expertise is more about principles and methods, ideas that transcend topics and industries, which work regardless of your specific niche.
+Process expertise is about principles and methods which work regardless of your specific niche.
+These ideas transcend topics and industries.
 For example, a consultant who tells you that email is the best medium to make sales from with an e-commerce store and shows you how to build an email list, as well as how to structure your website so more people end up buying would be giving you his process expertise.

 These are things that help any online store and go beyond technical knowledge, which makes them of course much more valuable than just content expertise.
 Especially solo consultants do well by focusing more on process expertise.